 An important feature of Org-mode is the ability to construct sparse trees for selected information in an outline tree.
 A sparse tree means that the entire document is folded as much as possible, but the selected information is made visible along with the headline structure above it6.
 Just try it out and you will see immediately how it works.

-Org-mode contains several commands creating such trees.
-The most basic one is orgoccur:
+Org-mode contains several commands creating such trees, all these commands can be accessed through a dispatcher: